jleesCY/apple-silicon-seed-kali/README.md

 A link to the free version of UTM can be found [here](https://mac.getutm.app/).
 There is a paid version on the mac appstore ($9.99 USD).
 The only difference between these versions is the fact that the paid version gets automatic updates.
 The free download needs to be manually updated.

 ## Download the VMs
-The nescessary UTM files can be downloaded here:
+The necessary UTM files can be downloaded here:

 [`Ubuntu 22.04 ARM64 UTM.zip`](https://1drv.ms/u/s!As06ehb0pJGBh-dfzYzdChnJhK6RUg?e=yTgODR) (OneDrive, 3.61GB)